House & Apartment

 You should report any change in your income as quickly as possible, in writing.
 Different programs have different rules about when you have to report and what happens when your rent changes.

-If you have a Section 8 voucher, you must report the income change to the local housing authority.
+If you have a housing choice voucher, formerly known as a Section 8 voucher, you must report the income or household composition change to the local housing authority.
 The local housing authority will decide your new rent.
 They will give you a Housing Assistance Payment (HAP) contract amendment.
 This amendment will include

 - the total rent amount;